marilag/talks/azurethursday/myscript.md

 Let's go

+Did anybody win?

 **What went wrong** 05

 What did we learn from the game?

 Messages can be tricky to handle

 Let's examine some of the causes.

-Raise your hand if you think it's the reason why you didnt get the message
+Insufficient memory.
+They say an average person can keep about 4 items in its short term memory within 30 seconds

+Maybe it's too much information

+We can remember 7 words at a time

+Person, woman, man, camera, TV :D

+Maybe you were sleepy

+Or you're busy watching squid game and not paying attention to this talk - which is fine :)

 **Computers aren't perfect** 06

 Apparently computers, even if it's slightly better than humans, are also susceptible to making the same blunders.

 Sometimes the glitch is so weird, there's no way to know what happened.
 I feel that quite a lot with my brain

-**Message Brokering and Event-Driven Architecture** 06 This talk is about looking into several ways we can solve this through message brokering patterns and event driven architecture, using Azure
+**Message Brokering and Event-Driven Architecture** 06

+This talk is about looking into several ways to address these physical system limitations,  through message brokering patterns and event driven architecture, using Azure

-  Intro and demo of queues, service bus and event grid
+- Intro and demo of queues, service bus and event grid
 - Architectural Patterns
 - Design Pitfalls

-I hope I can target different levels from the audience.
 My demo is written in C# and Azure function

 It's not a niche topic, but there are rooms for discussion and deep dives into the intricacies of messaging, if we want to maximize the highly distributed nature of the Cloud

 **The Distributed Dungeon** 07

+Have you ever find yourself lost in the distributed dungeon?
+I have...

+This quote from Leslie Lampert describes that situation

 A distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable.

 **Simple system** 07

-I'm sure most of you are familiar with distributed computing
+Most of us have only worked with distributed system, apart from the few her - don't be ashamed to admit

-If you're a developer, you have most likely built an application that's divided into several tiers.
-Typically there's a client, one or more services and a datastore
+If you're a developer, you have most likely built an application that's divided into several tier

 And the system works, by moving data from one tier to another.